-Professor Ros Herman delivers her inaugural lecture at City, University of London as part of the School of Health and Psychological Sciences Dean’s Lecture Series.
+Professor Ros Herman delivers her inaugural lecture at City, University of London as part of the School of Health & Psychological Sciences Dean’s Lecture Series.

 If a hearing child has a problem communicating, speech and language therapists can often identify that problem quickly and make sure that the child’s needs are met.
 However, for deaf children, who might use spoken or sign language, it isn’t as straightforward.

 Sign language testing is beginning to change that.
 By identifying a signing deaf child’s strengths and development needs, families and schools can find the best placements, language models and interventions for the child.

 In her inaugural lecture that took place at Bayes Business School last week, Professor Herman spoke about the process of creating these tests, the children whose lives have been changed by access to sign language testing, and the wider implications of testing children’s sign language development.